 Mangala Aarti – Experience the bliss!

-Every second Saturday (starting June 10, 2017) of month, we encourage you all to attend Mangala aarti and enjoy association with devotees.
+Every Sunday, we encourage you all to attend Mangala aarti and enjoy association with devotees.
 We hear that during Brahma Muhurta, our mind is calm, refreshed and serene.
 Since our mind is like a blank paper, it is free from worldly impressions and we can infuse it with divine thoughts.

 “In the early morning hours (known as brahma-muhurta) one should get up and immediately chant the Hare Krsna mantra, or, at least, “Krsna, Krsna, Krsna.”
 In this way, one should remember Krsna.
 Some shlokas or prayers should also be chanted.
 By chanting, one immediately becomes auspicious and transcendental to the infection of material qualities.”
 Chaitanya-charitamrta, Madhya lila 24:331

-We invite you to come to the temple every second Saturday of month to experience the bliss.
+We invite you to come to the temple every Sunday to experience the bliss.

 We will start at 4:30 AM with Mangala aarti, participate in: Tulsi Puja, Group chanting, Srimad Bhagavatam class and breakfast will be served at 8:30 AM.
 When can one receive the mercy of Deities and association with like-minded devotees?
-Every second Saturday of the month – of course!
+Every Sunday – of course!